teknostatik/blog/_posts/2025-12-20-albums-of-the-year-2025.md

 This was something I found on one of Bandcamp's lists of new music, and it immediately made me want to check out his other work (which is different, but also great).
 It's folk music, but also something that sounds like it could be made in any year where it was possible to record music, and a good few years before.
 I think we need songs like these at the moment.

 ### [Twilight Override](https://jefftweedy.bandcamp.com/album/twilight-override) by Jeff Tweedy

->30 tracks produced by Jeff Tweedy with Tom Schick.
-Recorded at The Loft in Chicago.
-Performed by Jeff Tweedy, Spencer Tweedy, Sammy Tweedy, James Elkington, Sima Cunningham, Macie Stewart and Liam Kazar.

 Another triple album, and a collection of songs that stands up to the last few Wilco albums, but also sounds like it was a lot more fun to make.
 This is what I've been listening to when I just want to experience great songs, sung well.